2023-environmental-bioinformatics/Lab_BLAST/README.md

 &nbsp;

-> Play around with these parameters for a few minutes, and use your command-line skills to parse the output.
+> In small groups, play around with these parameters for a few minutes, and use your command-line skills to parse the output.
 How many of your "crab" sequences do you think are really microsporidian parasite sequences?